Chee32/5e-Character-Sheet/README.md

-# 5e Character Sheet
+# DnD 5e Modern Character Sheet
- A character sheet for 5th edition dungeons and dragons
+### A New and Modern Character Sheet for 5th edition Dungeons and Dragons.
+#### About:
+The main idea behind this sheet is easy access to common character information and auto calculation & population of fields.

-This is meant to be an offline character sheet for the game of dungeons and dragons.
-It is not written to be mobile-friendly or with any online modules.
+Currently, this is meant to be an offline character sheet for the game of Dungeons and Dragons.
+It has been rewritten to have a modern responsive layout in w3's lightweight css.

-It does, however, include jQuery and uses it to load a character from a JSON file and automatically fill out most of the sheet based on your attributes.
+The only part that relies on connecting online is the use of FontAwesome, which is only used in the drop down menu.
+It utilizes jQuery to load a character from a JSON file and automatically fill out most of the sheet based on your attributes.

+A default Character Sheet has been made to show how this form is meant to be used.
+This includes a 'saveSheet.json', 'character.jpeg', and 'symbol.jpeg'.

+#### Credits:
+This project was forked from: https://github.com/Chee32/5e-Character-Sheet.
+Credit goes to Chee32 for the JQuery which remains largely unchanged.

-## Here are some things to know when using this sheet.
+## Things to know when using this sheet.

-### How to use this sheet.
+### How to:
-The main idea behind this sheet is that you can set your attributes and then the skills will auto-populate based on the scores.
-To make your own character sheet, download the repository, fill out all the fields staring with proficeincy bonus and attribute scores, and save your sheet into the sheet folder.
+#### Make your own character sheet:
+1. Download or clone the repository.
+2. Fill out all the fields staring with Proficeincy Bonus and Attribute Scores.
+3. Save your sheet (in the menu).

+#### Save the sheet:
+1. Click the 'hamburger' bars to open the menu.
+2. In the 'Options' drop-down menu, click 'Save'.
+3. A JSON sheet will be download.
+4. Copy the new sheet into the 'sheet' folder of the project.
+5. You can now refresh the page or click the 'Load' button in the 'Options' drop-down menu.

+#### Change Character & Alliance images:
+1. Upload your images into the 'imgs' folder
+2. For the Character Appearance name the file 'character.jpeg'.
+3. For the Alliance Symbol, name the file 'symbol.jpeg'.
+4. Currently, if you want to change the name or file type of these images you will have to go into the 'app.css' and change the values.

+#### To 'Lock' the sheet:
-I also included the ability to lock the sheet.
-It stops the scripts from running on the sheet if you want to calculate all of your information yourself.
+Locking stops the scripts from running on the sheet if you want to calculate all of your information yourself.
+To turn on the lock:
+1. Click the 'hamburger' bars to open the menu.
+2. In the 'Options' drop-down menu, click 'Lock'.
-To turn on the lock, click the bars in the upper right corner and click lock.
-This has to be set every time you load up the sheet.
+    - Currently this has to be set every time you load up the sheet.

-To save the sheet, click the bars in the upper right corner and click save.
-A JSON will be downloaded.
-Put this JSON (named savedSheet.json) into the sheet folder of the project.
-Then you can open index.html and your sheet will populate based on the JSON.

-To change the images upload your images into the imgs folder.
-For the Character Appearance name the file Character.jpeg.
-For the Alliance Symbol, name the file Symbol.jpeg.
-If you want to change the name or file type of these images you will have to go into the CSS and change the values.

-I have set up a default character to show how this form is meant to be used.
-This includes a saveSheet.json, Character.jpeg, and Symbol.jpeg.
-I hope it helps you in making characters and playing your games.

 ### Fields that don't populate.
 Some fields do not auto-populate based off of the attributes.

-Some of the less obvious ones are:
+#### Some of the less obvious ones are:
 - AC: The reason for this is that your armor and class features mainly determine your AC.
 I felt it was better to just leave it to you to set it.
 - Initiative Bonus: Again, a lot of things can change this other than attributes.
 - Proficiency Bonus: This mainly changes with level so I felt it was easy enough to set.
 - Current Hit Dice: Again, mainly based on level and not attributes.
 - Max Health: This is mainly based off of class and level.
 It can also be rolled if you chose to so I didn't want this to change if someone added more hit dice.

-Sorry for any spelling mistakes.
-If you add them as issues I can change them in anther update.
+---

+## Changes & Planned Updates.
+### Changes:
+##### Initial Commit -v2.0:
+- HTML and CSS re-worked to use w3's responsive layout.
+- The sheet should now be usuable 95% of the time on any screen size.
+- Re-structered the layout of fields to hopefully provide easier access to most used stats & information.
+- Re-wrote 90% of the CSS to have a more modern design theory.
+- Re-made menu to be easier to use + use as navigation.
+- Broke down major elements to be on seperate 'pages' instead of everything being on one long page.
+- Updated existing Jquery to work with changes.
+- Added additional JS to add features:
+    - New Menu design.
+    - Section cards can be collapsed.
+    - Switching between 'pages' (displaying/hiding \<div>'s).
+- Added an additional 'Class/Level' section to make it easier to multi-class.
+- Basic character information remains on top of the page as a header.
+- Added a 'Notes' page for generic notes.

+### Future Updates & Goals:
+- Code clean-up: a lot of the HTML and CSS needs to be cleaned up to remove depreciated references, be more consistent, and be easier to read.
+- Fine tuning and tweaks to UI.
+- Better documentation going forward.
+- Add Help & documentation as a menu item and/or page.
+- Add additional functionality:
+    - Auto calculate more fields.
+    - Better image handling & selection.
+    - Allow user to select a save sheet to load from.
+    - Make usable online.
+    - Hover Tool-Tips for fields.

+---

+## Issue Reporting & Pull Requests.
+### Issues:
+If you find any issues, feel free to report them and I will try to address them.
+Please include as much detail as possible on how to re-create the problem, thanks!

+### Pull Requests & Forks:
+Feel free to make contributions or fork this project.
+Please just credit the original author and myself.
+Thanks!